Rats

 Baiting

-Poison baits are a common and successful way of controlling rats.
-For best results, place baits in one or two locations where rats travel.
-Baiting for at least two weeks is necessary to reduce rat numbers.
-Most deaths occur around seven days after consumption but may take as long as two weeks.
+Rodent baits are a common and effective way of controlling rats.
+For best results, place baits in one or two locations where rats commonly travel.
+Baiting for at least two weeks is recommended to reduce rat numbers.
+Most deaths occur about seven days after consumption, although it can take up to two weeks.

 Precautions when using bait